Best Framing Nailer Reviews [2020 Guide]

 Magazine Types: Stick or Coil

-There are which can be opted for with the models.
+There are two major types of magazines which can be opted for with the models.
 The kind of magazine which you can choose depends on the purpose and the type of nails which you are going to use.

 It is also very important to carefully choose between coil type and stick type nailer.

 Coil: Coil magazines come with an adjustable canister.
 They have a nail holding capacity of 200-300 nails which are angled at 15 degrees.
 These nails are held together by two thin wires.
 Coil magazines can fire nails at a very fast rate and although they are said to be light, a fully loaded magazine can weigh pretty heavy.
 This is not a preferred magazine when it comes to overhead work.

 Stick: Stick magazines are smaller and can hold up to 30-40 nails.
 The nails inside a stick magazine are collected one over another, above the head of the nail in front of it.
 Stick nailers can be used to fire three kinds of nails.

 - Paper collated nailer, which will accept sticks at an angle of 30 or 35 degrees.
 These are also referred to as 30 degrees nails.